ecbush/xenoGI/README.md

      sh moveInBed.sh

-     moves the bed files into the newly created igb directory.
+     moves the bed files into the newly created igbExample directory.
 You can then set IGB up to load this.